 The Committee, through its in-year reporting, has regularly kept the Board informed about the results of its reviews of assurances, together with any exceptional issues that arose.
-In accordance with the NHS Wales Audit Committee handbook and generally accepted standards of good practice, the ARAC Chair is required to issue an Annual Report of the matters that have been considered by the Committee during the financial year.
+In accordance with the NHS Wales Audit Committee guidance and generally accepted standards of good practice, the ARAC is required to issue an Annual Report of the Committee Chair, constituting a formal report of the matters that have been considered by the Committee.

 The report provides the Board and the Accountable Officer with assurance in respect of the adequacy and effectiveness of the UHB's procedures and systems in maintaining a sound system of internal control and the conclusions drawn for the 2021/22 financial year.
-This is to include assurance about the rigour of the processes and the quality of the data which lie behind the statements and provide its own assurance about the reliability of the disclosures when they are subsequently submitted to the Board for approval.
+This is to include assurance about the rigour of the processes and the quality of the data which lie behind the statements and provide its own assurance about the reliability of the disclosures when they are submitted to the Board for approval.